poojadeshmukh163/Project2/README.md

 🚀Title: Configure VPC Flow Logs and Store Logs in S3 Using IAM Role

-🔗 🔍Project Objective
+🔗 🔍Project Objective:
   Set up VPC Flow Logs for a specified VPC and configure the log delivery to an Amazon S3 bucket using an IAM role with the required permissions.

-🚀 Steps-
+🚀 Steps:

 🔗 1 use dfault vpc.